kazurayam/katalon-studio-texts-diff/README.md

 Additionally they want to see the differences, if any, in human-readable format, such as [Markdown](https://guides.github.com/features/mastering-markdown/).

-Testers usually do not require Patching features which many "diff utilities" provides.
+Testers usually do not require Patching features which many "diff utilities" provide.

 I want to perform texts-diff and reporting in Katalon Studio.